mhatvan/dawcomparison/content/Studio-One.md

 ## Create without boundaries, produce without limits

-PreSonus Studio One 4 feels snappy and excels at delivering customers what they ask for.
+PreSonus Studio One 4 feels snappy and excels at delivering customers what they asked for.
 It is a first choice option for many producers to explore new creative possibilities.

 ### Improve your chord progressions